SCIFIHISTORY.NET

 Picture

-On this day in 2007, Painkiller Jane aired "Higher Court."
-Officially, this served as the seventh episode in the program's first season, and here's the plot summary as provided by IMDB.com:
+On this day in 2007 (in the U.S.), Painkiller Jane aired "Higher Court."
+Officially, this served as the seventh episode in the program's first season.
+According to our friends at IMDB.com, here's the plot summary:

 "Jane's team tracks a Neuro who is capable of making people see anything he wants.
 He used this power to make people in the Witness Protection program commit suicide by making them see something completely different."